The Ultimate Guide to Outdoor Saunas (2023)

 - Find Your Spot: Where's the best place for your sauna in your backyard?
 Make sure it's a spot that's convenient for you to use and offers the privacy you want.
 Consider factors such as access to electrical outlets and how they will look in your landscaping.

 - What's Your Type?
-There are all sorts of outdoor saunas to choose from, including wood-fired, electric, and gas-powered.
+There are all sorts of outdoor saunas to choose from, including wood-fired, electric, and even outdoor infrared saunas.
 Pick the right one for you based on your budget, energy source availability, and personal preferences.

 - Size Matters: How many people do you want to fit in your sauna?
+Do you want a two tiered sauna?
 Make sure you choose a sauna that's the right size for you, your budget, and your backyard.

 - Quality is Key: You want a sauna built to last, so make sure you choose one made of high-quality materials that are weather-resistant and durable.